Troy Smith: Professional career

+Pre-draft

+As a graduating senior, Smith entered professional football in the 2007 NFL draft.
+Despite winning the Heisman Trophy, Smith saw his draft stock drop considerably after the 41–14 loss to the Florida Gators in the 2007 BCS National Championship Game.
+At 6ft 0 inches, his height (considered smaller than ideal) was cited as a liability.

 Baltimore Ravens

-As a graduating senior, Smith entered professional football in the 2007 NFL Draft.
-Despite winning the Heisman Trophy, Smith saw his draft stock drop considerably after the 41-14 loss to Florida in the 2007 BCS National Championship Game.
-At 6'0", his height (considered smaller than ideal) was cited as a liability.
-Smith was quoted by the media urging his hometown team, the Cleveland Browns, to select him in the NFL Draft.
+Smith was quoted by the media urging his hometown team, the Cleveland Browns, to select him in the 2007 NFL draft.
 Fans also set up a website urging the Browns to take Smith.
-However, the Browns drafted Notre Dame quarterback Brady Quinn, a fellow Ohio native, 22nd overall in the 2007 NFL Draft, reducing the chances of Smith going to Cleveland.
+However, the Browns selected Notre Dame quarterback Brady Quinn, a fellow Ohio native, 22nd overall, reducing the chances of Smith going to Cleveland.
 On Day 2, Smith was finally drafted at the end of the fifth round by the Baltimore Ravens.
-He signed a three-year contract with the Ravens on July 24, 2007.
-On August 27, 2007 Drew Olson was released by the Baltimore Ravens elevating Smith to the third-string quarterback position.
-Smith was named second-string quarterback for the Ravens on November 13, 2007, backing up new starter Kyle Boller after a shoulder injury to starter Steve McNair.
-Ravens head coach Brian Billick maintained that Smith could be used in the future.
-"That's going to be a fun challenge for Troy, because now he's been around enough", Billick said.
-"The focus and attention that he brings to [preparing] is heightened."
+He signed a three-year contract with the Ravens on July 24.
+On August 27, Drew Olson was released by the Ravens, elevating Smith to the third-string quarterback position.
+Smith was named second-string quarterback for the Ravens on November 13, backing up new starter Kyle Boller, after a shoulder injury to starter Steve McNair.
+Ravens head coach Brian Billick maintained that Smith could be used in the future, stating: "That's going to be a fun challenge for Troy, because now he's been around enough.
+The focus and attention that he brings to [preparing] is heightened."